TinyTiim/Test-Your-Knowlegde-Game/README.md

   ## Usage

-  Anyone who wants to learn and play a game to test what you know it will be good to give it a try, especially since theres a highscore board and you can try to better ur self each time.
+  Anyone who wants to learn and play a game to test what they know will be good to give it a try, especially since there's a high score board and you can try to better yourself each time.

   ## Credits